Colusa’s Angel Tree providing gifts to local foster youth

 Bowers said while all of the Angels have been sponsored at this time, additional needs do come in so they encourage people who would like to be involved to provide items such as gift cards to retailers like Target, Walmart and Amazon, gift wrap or books and art supplies to support the program.
 Visa gift cards are also appreciated, said Bowers, and lending a pair of helping hands is also a great way to donate.

-Bowers said every year the amount of Angels on their tree changes and children are added to the program because of specific circumstances.
+Bowers said every year the amount of Angels on the organization’s tree changes and children are added to the program because of specific circumstances.

 “Some years we have many, many more, which is always a little disheartening,” said Bowers.